estuary/flow/site/docs/guides/schema-evolution.md

 Database and data warehouse materializations tend to be somewhat restrictive about changing column types.
 They typically only allow dropping `NOT NULL` constraints.
 This means that you can safely change a schema to make a required field optional, or to add `null` as a possible type, and the materialization will continue to work normally.
 Most other types of changes will require materializing into a new table.

 The best way to find out whether a change is acceptable to a given connector is to run test or attempt to re-publish.
-If the publication or test fails with an error message pointing to the field that's changed, you can work around the issue by materializing into a new table.
 Failed attempts to publish won't affect any tasks that are already running.

+**Web app workflow**

+If you're working in the Flow web app, and attempt to publish a change that's unacceptable to the connector, you'll see an error message and an option to materialize to a new table, or, in rare cases, to re-create the collection..

+Click **Apply** to to accept this solution and continue to publish.

+**flowctl workflow**

+If you test or attempt to publish a change that's unacceptable to the connector, you'll see an error message pointing to the field that's changed.
+In most cases, you can work around the issue by manually updating the materialization to materialize into a new table.

 For example, say you have a data flow defined by the following specs: